sievericcardo/OslofjordRV/README.md

 - Install Java.
 - Get OslofjordDB up and running.
 - Set up a REST Endpoint for the "turbidity" table with a GET method.
-- Use the contents of "create-table.sql" to create an "example" table in Hasura.
+- Set up an "example" table in Hasura (use contents of "create-table.sql").
 - Set up a REST Endpoint for the "example" table with a POST method.

 ## All commands